jrathert/AoC2023/README.md

 ### Access to input files

-Of course, downloading the input from the python scrips only works if the input is already available on the website (i.e. it must be at least than midnight EST/UTC-5).
+Of course, downloading the input from the python scripts only works if the input is already available on the website (i.e. it must be at least than midnight EST/UTC-5).
 Also, to be able to access the input, you need to put your AoC session variable into the `.env` file - it will be read and used by the python scripts:

 ```
 sessiontoken=abcdefgh12345678...